Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 around the COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) case study of chapter [Bias and Fairness](#chap:bias) and demonstrates how Aequitas can be used to detect and evaluate biases of a machine learning system.
-Specifically, you will learn how to:
+You will learn how to:

 - Calculate confusion matrices for subgroups and visualize performance metrics by groups,